Wall3rHM2/psychedelics_mod/readme.txt

 =======================================Credits=================================================================================
-Models in content pack: Wall3r
+Custom models in content pack: Wall3r
 Lua scripting: Wall3r
 Most of base textures: CC0Textures.com
 And of course, you, that made this possible.